pingusdelingus/qed/README.md

 - **deterministic**: no interpreters. no guesswork. what you write is what you run.
 - **secure**: static types. strict checks. zero ambiguity.
 - **compiled**: turns code into quantum assembly. fast and portable.
-- **qbit-native**: qubits are first-class. not an API, not a wrapper.
+- **qbit-native**: qubits are first-class. not an API,library or wrapper.
 - **familiar**: C-style syntax. low-level control. built for systems thinkers.

 ---